Museum of Disability History

+Its current location opened its doors to the public on February 17, 2026.
+The museum was originally titled the Museum of disABILITY History, and was located in Buffalo, New York.

-The Museum of Disability History was a museum related to the history of people with disabilities from medieval times to the present era.
-At its premises at 201 I.U.
-Willets Rd. in Albertson, New York, US, it was the only "brick-and-mortar" museum in the United States dedicated exclusively to preserving the history of people with disabilities.
+It is the only "brick-and-mortar" museum in the United States dedicated exclusively to preserving the history of people with disabilities.

-The bricks-and-mortar museum closed in December 2020, but the museum continued operating as of 2024 as a virtual museum.

 History of the museum

 People Inc. first organized the idea for the Museum of Disability History in 1998 after James Boles, Ed.D.
-President and CEO of People Inc. discovered there was no museum or single education resource to send students to learn about the history of people with disabilities.
+President and CEO of People Inc. discovered there was no museum to send students to learn about the history of people with disabilities.
 On December 4, 2020, during the COVID-19 pandemic, the museum announced its permanent closure due to the "lack of adequate dedicated funding."

+The Buffalo museum opened in 1998 and closed in December 2020, but it continued operating as of 2024 as a virtual museum, before donating its collections to the Viscardi Center.

+Museum of disABILITY History, at its former location in Buffalo, NY.

 Collections

+A Hall Braille-Writer, currently housed at the Viscardi Center.
+The Hall Braille-Writer, invented by Frank W. Hall, was the first widely available mechanical Braille-Writer.

+The museum has features a permanent exhibit and several rotating exhibits, Users can access a searchable database of the museum's holdings, with over 12,000 digitized items.

-The museum had exhibits, collections, archives and educational program.
-They held rare books, historic artifacts utilized by people with disabilities, and many primary sources and archival materials, the earliest dating to 1750.
+They hold rare books, historic artifacts, mobility equipment utilized by people with disabilities, and archival materials, the earliest dating to 1750.
 Included in the museum's collection was a 1963 Greaves Thundersley Invacar, the only known Invacar in North America.

 Exhibits

-The Museum of Disability History offered many on-site and traveling exhibitions, with various artifacts.
-The building closed in December 2020, and the traveling exhibitions were suspended.
+The Museum of Disability History offers many on-site and traveling exhibitions.

-Virtual Disability History Museum

-There is also a virtual Disability History Museum, available online only, active as of 2024.